 Vie.GG is EEG’s bespoke esports betting platform which offers NJ customers their first chance to experience a site whose primary focus is esports betting.
 If you do not have an interest in sports betting, or fantasy sports, and your sole focus is going to be esports betting and as expansive a choice of markets that you can find on it, then Vie.gg is a great choice.

 Esports Betting in New Jersey FAQs

 - Can I bet on esports in New Jersey?

 Esports betting in New Jersey is perfectly legal.
-Only four states have officially legalized esports wagers, and New Jersey’s laws allow for both in-person esports betting and gambling through esports betting sites.
+Only a small number of states have officially legalized esports wagers, and New Jersey’s laws allow for both in-person esports betting and gambling through esports betting sites.